 Po Box 270

 Prizes are donated from the City of Subiaco and award sponsors and are presented to the top three entries in each category.
-The best ten entries in each category are chosen for the Shaun Tan Award exhibition and are displayed at Subiaco Library for one month.
-Exhibited artists receive professional framing or mounting for their artworks.
+A selection of the best artworks entered will also be chosen to feature in the Shaun Tan Award exhibition and will be on displayed at Subiaco Library for one month.
+All exhibited artists receive professional framing or mounting for their artworks.

 Terms and conditions of entry